 Here’s what’s great about fly fishing . . . when a fly fisher is stuck inside and can’t be out fly fishing, reading about fly fishing is the next best thing.
 Newbies can use some how-to books while veterans can dream about new places to throw a line, making these a versatile fly fishing gift option.

 Remember the wading staff?
 Fly fishermen tend not to wear life jackets.
 Foolhardy?
 Maybe.
 A great compromise is an inflatable life vest.
 These blow up instantly with a tug on a cord if a fisherman gets into trouble . . . or they can be manually inflated in case the instant CO2 method fails.
-Either way, fly fishermen often fish in frigid water, and an accidental dunking can get dangerous fast because it’s hard to swim in cold water.
-For older, younger, or adventurous fly fishers, inflatable life vests make surprisingly good fly fishing gifts.
+Either way, fly fishermen often fish in frigid water, and an accidental dunking can get dangerous fast because it’s hard to swim in cold water for more than a couple minutes.

-12. Fly Fishing Shirt
+12. Fly Fishing Gloves

-15. Hoppers, Hoppers, and More Hoppers
+15. Hoppers, Hoppers, More Hoppers — and Streamers

 There are not many types of flies that you can safely buy for most any trout-focused fly fisherman, but one of the safest is a set of hopper patterns.
 Most every fly fisherman uses hoppers for summer fly fishing at some point during the year.
 Not only do they bring big trout up from the bottom, they are particularly effective when used with smaller dropper flies tied to the end of the hook — the hopper attracts attention but a small nymph dropper fly seals the deal.
 The point is, because hoppers are versatile and get used, they make great fly fishing gifts.

 A fly tying tool kit is a good way to get a fly fisher into tying their own flies.
 For some, fly tying becomes a life-long passion.
 The trouble with fly tying kits is that they generally aren’t made from the highest quality tools or materials . . . but they are good enough to give a fisher a taste of what it takes to tie flies.
 If they catch the fly tying bug, they’ll begin to learn what tools and materials they will want to invest in — better hackle, a better vice, etc. If you wanted to get a lot of high-quality fly tying gear right away, you could drop several hundred dollars in the blink of an eye.
 So fly tying tool kits make excellent fly fishing gifts for any fly fisher who wants to learn a little about fly tying . . . but has hesitated to make the leap.